vandycknick/nvd.sh/blog/2023/2023-04-25-proxying-aws-cli-through-burpsuite/post.md

 ---
 title: "Proxying the AWS CLI through Burp Suite."
-description: In this post, I walk you through how to configure the AWS CLI to proxy all its requests through Burp Suite.
-It's an exciting way to learn how the CLI works internally or could be helpful when debugging a weird edge case.
+description: Ever wondered what the AWS CLI is actually doing on the wire?
+In this post, I show you how to hook any CLI tool through Burp Suite so you can take a peek under the covers!
 slug: proxying-aws-through-burp
 date: 2023-04-25T20:00:00+01:00
 category: technology